chalkers/strawberry-fields/README.md

 ```
 ## Step 5 @fullscreen

-Scores give the player a goal and a target to for them to improve upon.
+Scores give the player a goal and a target for them to improve upon.

 In the ``||info: Info ||`` section, drag ``||info: set score to ||`` block to the end of the ``||loops:on start||`` block.